George Pomutz: Early life

-George Pomutz was born in the Kingdom of Hungary, Austrian Empire, in the town of Gyula (Romanian: Giula), Békés county, to ethnic Romanian orthodox parents Ioan (son of Dica, metalsmith) and Victoria, the family originally from Négyfalu (Săcele, Siebendörfer), near Brassó (Brașov, Kronstadt) in Transylvania, settling in Gyula during the second half of the 18th century.
+George Pomutz was born in the Kingdom of Hungary, Austrian Empire, in the town of Gyula (Romanian: Giula), Békés county, to ethnic Romanian orthodox parents Ioan (son of Dica, metalsmith) and Victoria, the family originally from Săcele (Négyfalu, Siebendörfer), near Brașov (Brassó, Kronstadt) in Transylvania, settling in Gyula during the second half of the 18th century.
 His baptism record was registered under no. 63 at the Romanian orthodox church Sfântul Nicolae, located in Miklosvaros (Nagy román város / Big Romanian town), situated in the NE part of Gyula; it also notes that a copy of this document was solicited and obtained from the church on June 27, 1857.
 He received his primary and secondary education in Hungary, followed by the Military Academy in Vienna and Military Academy Saint Etienne (France).
-He spoke about 5-6 language and later specialized in France where he became a royal prosecutor.
+He spoke about 5-6 languages and later specialized in France where he became a royal prosecutor.
 He served as a captain in the failed Hungarian Revolution of 1848.
 Afterwards, in 1849, he emigrated to the United States; arriving in New York on February 24, 1850, alongside 20 acquaintances.
 The group of immigrants, Romanians and Hungarians, settled around the town of Keokuk, Iowa, founding a settlement named New Buda located south of the town of Burlington.
 George Pomutz became a U.S. citizen on March 15, 1855.
 He purchased land and a mining concession, the 1860 U.S. Census finding him living in Decatur, Iowa.